aviaryan/awesome-no-login-web-apps/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A list of awesome web softwares and tools.
+A list of awesome web softwares.
-Softwares and Tools are things that you install on your computer to get the job done.
+[Softwares](https://en.wikipedia.org/wiki/Outline_of_software) ([Application Softwares](https://en.wikipedia.org/wiki/Application_software)) are things that you install on your computer to get the job done.
 This list presents web alternatives for as many as those softwares.

-The main focus of this list is on such web tools which allow usage **without user registration** just like most softwares.
+From Wikipedia:

+> An application program (app or application for short) is a computer program designed to perform a group of coordinated functions, tasks, or activities for the benefit of the user.
+Examples of an application include a word processor, a spreadsheet, an accounting application, a web browser, a media player, an aeronautical flight simulator, a console game or a photo editor.

+##### Important

+In most application softwares, you are not required to have an account to use them.
+Therefore this lists focuses on web softwares that allow usage **without user registration**.
-Websites that require registration to use them have been tagged as `[Account]`.
+Websites that require registration have only been included if they provide much more features with respect to sites without registration.
+They have been tagged with `[Account]` in this list.

 ## Contents